 BTEC - changing perceptions

-We decided to turn BTEC into a badge of success.
-To do this, we gathered together a roster of BTEC ‘ambassadors’.
+BTEC was turned into a badge of success and a roster of BTEC ‘ambassadors’ helped to promote the ‘I choose BTEC’ message.
 But these weren’t the usual ‘guns for hire.’
-We selected successful people – students, teachers and business leaders – who each had a genuine and personal experience of the benefits of BTEC.
-Peter Jones, entrepreneur, fronted the campaign, in which he and the other ambassadors make the unequivocal statement (as headline and hashtag), ‘I choose BTEC’.
-The campaign was rolled out nationally, across a media mix that included bus interiors and exteriors, on-campus 6-sheets, social media platforms, video, programmatic ads and a campaign
+Successful students, teachers and business leaders, who each had a genuine and personal experience of the benefits of BTEC were selected.
+Peter Jones fronted the campaign and it was rolled out nationally, across a media mix that included bus interiors and exteriors, on-campus 6-sheets, social media platforms, video and programmatic ads.

 A national campaign